pchmn/la-danze-ui/packages/doc/docs/usage/animation/routing.md

 function NestedRoutes() {
   // Get unique animationKey object
-  // Since it is different from parent animationKey, it will prevent re rendering of parent routes const animationKey = useAnimationKey();
+  // Since it is different from parent animationKey, it will prevent re rendering of parent route const animationKey = useAnimationKey();

   return (